Ebad-S/Movies-API/README.md

 ## Database Connection

-The API uses Knex.js as the SQL query builder.
-Database configuration is managed through `knexfile.js` and environment variables.
+The API uses `Knex.js` as the SQL query builder.
+Database configuration is managed through `knexfile.js` and `.evn` containing environment variables.

 ## Testing

-API endpoints can be tested using Postman.
+API endpoints can be tested using *Postman*.
 Import the provided collection for testing all endpoints.

-A few suggestions for improvements:
+A few improvements for next itteration:

-1. Implement more robust error handling for database operations
+1. Implementing more robust error handling for database operations
-2. Add input validation for the movie search parameters
+2. Adding input validation for the movie search parameters
-3. Consider implementing rate limiting
+3. Implemention of rate limiting
-4. Add logging middleware for better debugging

 ## SSL Certificate Setup